Logo

 Quality Score Guide

-Every skill on ClawHub carries a quality score (0–100) and a letter grade.
+The Quality Score is an independent rating system created by clawhub-skills.com — it is not an official feature of clawhub.ai.
+We built it to help users cut through a large and fast-growing directory of skills and quickly identify which ones are worth installing.
 This page explains exactly how the score is calculated, what each dimension measures, and how to interpret the grade badges you see on skill cards.

 Why a Quality Score?

 The score is fully rule-based — no subjective human curation, no AI opinion.
-Every point is derived from objective, verifiable data already present in the ClawHub platform.
+Every point is derived from objective, verifiable data synced from the ClawHub registry into our database.

 Grade Scale